-- (a) The Oman Quality Network (OQN) is a collegial and independent, not-for-profit network of Omani Higher Education Institutions (HEIs), focused on quality enhancement in higher education. - (b) It is concerned with developing a strong and
+The Oman Quality Network (OQN) is a (a) collegial independent, not-for-profit and network of Omani Higher Education Institutions (HEIs), focused on quality enhancement in higher education.

-- vibrant higher education sector by improving quality in higher education within the Sultanate of Oman. - (c) It aims to build a quality-conscious and knowledge-rich higher education sector through the sharing of ideas, strategies, research, and practices that ensures the pursuit of quality enhancement.
+- It is concerned with developing a strong and (b) vibrant higher education sector by improving quality in higher education within the Sultanate of Oman. - It aims to build a quality-conscious and (c) higher education knowledge-rich sector through the sharing of ideas, strategies, research, and practices that ensures the pursuit of quality enhancement.